graphql/graphql-spec/spec/Section 6 -- Execution.md

   - Add each {future} of {futures} on {result} to {graph} via the same procedure as above.
   - Let {futuresToRelease} be the set of completed Future nodes in {graph}
-    completing a Deferred Fragment root node where all of the sibling Futures are also complete.
+    either completing a Stream root node, or completing a Deferred Fragment root node where all of the sibling Futures are also complete.
   - If {futuresToRelease} is empty, continue to the next completed child Future node in {graph}.
   - Initialize {incremental} to an empty lists.